 Tiny but Powerful

-Of all the technological advancements in the hearing aid world, some of the most important have to do with the hardware inside hearing aids—all the minuscule pieces that somehow allow us to hear.
-Newer hearing aids contain a microcomputer that is incredibly sophisticated in reacting to background and environmental noises, which eliminate a lot of jarring feedback and distracting echoes.
+Of all the technological advancements in the hearing aid world, some of the most important has to do with the hardware inside hearing aids—all the minuscule pieces that somehow allow us to hear.
+Newer hearing aids contain a microcomputer that is incredibly sophisticated in reacting to the background and environmental noises, which eliminates a lot of jarring feedback and distracting echoes.

 Another advancement in hearing aid hardware has been the development of the directional microphone.
 A directional microphone is actually two microphones that have the ability to focus one mic towards a sound source to amplify it and direct the second mic towards outside noise to filter it away.